achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ####Floating point value statement

-A floating point value statement defines a floating point constant.
+A floating point value statement declares a floating point constant.
 It has as a single argument a [floating point literal](#literals), which specifies the value of the constant.
 The syntax of the statement is as follows:

     :::ebnf